tier4/AWML/projects/CenterPoint/README.md

 where `rot_y_axis_reference` can be removed if we would like to use the original counterclockwise x-axis rotation system.

 ## Troubleshooting

-- The difference from original CenterPoint from mmdetection3d v1
+### Difference from original CenterPoint from mmdetection3d v1

 - To maintain the backward compatibility with the previous ML library, we modified the original CenterPoint from mmdetection3d v1 such as:
-    - Exclude voxel center from z-dimension as part of pillar features
+  - Exclude voxel center from z-dimension as part of pillar features.
-    - Assume that the rotation system in the deployed ONNX file is in clockwise y-axis, and a bounding box is [x, y, z, w, l, h] for the deployed ONNX file
+  - Assume that the rotation system in the deployed ONNX file is in clockwise y-axis, and a bounding box is [x, y, z, w, l, h] for the deployed ONNX file.
-    - Do not use CBGS dataset to align the experiment configuration with the older library
+  - Do not use CBGS dataset to align the experiment configuration with the older library.
-- Latest mmdetection3D assumes the lidar coordinate system is in the right-handed x-axis reference, also the dimensionality of a bounding box is [x, y, z, l, w, h], please check [this](https://mmdetection3d.readthedocs.io/en/latest/user_guides/coord_sys_tutorial.html) for more details
+- Latest mmdetection3D assumes the lidar coordinate system is in the right-handed x-axis reference, also the dimensionality of a bounding box is [x, y, z, l, w, h], please check [this](https://mmdetection3d.readthedocs.io/en/latest/user_guides/coord_sys_tutorial.html) for more details.

 ## Reference